tokbtomas/azure-rdf2cosmos/README.md

     └── ... subdirectories as necessary ...
 ```

-The ..._OBJ_CACHE_COUNT refers the maximum number of Java objects that will be stored
+The **AZURE_RDF2COSMOS_MAX_OBJ_CACHE_COUNT** refers the maximum number of Java objects
-in the memory of the JVM in step two.
-Once this size is reached the cache is flushed
+that will be stored in the memory of the JVM in step two.
+Once this size is reached
-to disk.
-Individual JSON objects will be reloaded into cache and augmented as necessary.
+the cache is flushed to disk.
+Individual JSON objects will be reloaded into cache
-This thus enables huge non-sorted input files.
+and augmented as necessary.
+This design thus enables huge non-sorted input files that
+are beyond the memory constraints of the JVM.

 ### remote.yml Configuration File